 The principal accounting policies adopted in the preparation of these financial statements are set out below.
 These policies have been consistently applied to all the period presented, unless otherwise stated.
-The financial statements are for Young Men's Christian Association of Sydney (trading as YMCA NSW) (the Association).
+The financial statements are for the Young Men's Christian Association of Sydney (trading and referred to hereafter as "YMCA NSW" or the "Association").